 1. Dress for success

-The last week of work can start to feel like casual Friday everyday.
+The last week of work can start to feel like casual Friday every day.
 Avoid the temptation of fuzzy slipper and sweat pants.
 Instead of dressing down, take it to the next level.
 Every day of your last week of work, you should wear an outfit that screams success.
-It will help keep you focused on maintaining your professionalism instead of letting your focus wonder to the new job ahead.
+It will help keep you focused on maintaining your professionalism instead of letting your focus wander to the new job ahead.
 It also creates a great last impression with your coworkers.

 As an added bonus, it prepares you for your first week in your new role.
 If you notice you need a new item or two, now is the time to get it before you start your new role.